David Pryor: Post-Senate career

-Pryor briefly returned to politics, when he served as an interim chairman of the Arkansas Democratic Party following the murder of Bill Gwatney, and plays an important role in Arkansas Democratic politics.
+Pryor briefly returned to politics, when he served as chairman of the Arkansas Democratic Party following the assassination of Bill Gwatney.

 Personal life

 In 1957, Pryor married Barbara Jean Lunsford, who at the time was a 19 year old freshman at the University of Arkansas.
 Unable to tolerate the stresses of public life, she briefly lived away from her family from 1975 to 1977, while her husband was governor.
 During that time, she took various university courses and had trouble finding a job, and she eventually moved back into the governor's mansion after completing her rest.